rayning0/twitter-stream/README.md

 `rspec`

-Part A: By default, it analyzes tweets for 300 seconds and shows the top 10 words.
+Part A: By default, it analyzes tweets in English for 300 seconds and shows the top 10 words.
 You may pick your own time and # of top words.

 After cloning this code, you need a /config/secrets.yml file with these 4 secret keys [from Twitter](https://apps.twitter.com/):

 - consumer_key
 - consumer_secret